ChuckMizess/Java_Programming_Examples/Strings.md

 }
 ```

-### How to convert a string totally into upper case?
+### How to convert a string totally into upper case
 ```
 public class StringToUpperCaseEmp {
    public static void main(String[] args) {